xenloops/securityKB/privacy_social_media.md

 Privacy settings on social media sites are often complex and confusing.
 The following are distilled down to the bare minimum settings to control (IMHO).
 Please [let me know](mailto:xenloops@protonmail.com?subject=Correction:privacy_social_media.md) if something looks outdated or incorrect -- personal privacy is so important these days!

+When reviewing the following settings, also check the information you divulge in your profile, especially:
+* Name
+* Date of birth
+* Biography
+* Location
+* Contact information
+* Links to your other social media profiles

+All of this info can be used against you -- so it is vital to expose *only* what you really need to.

 <details>
   <summary> LinkedIn </summary>